 GABA is essential for vision, muscular movements, and anxiety.
 Additionally, glutamate controls a person’s memory and learning capacity.
 Modafinil can inhibit the way GABA receptors function.
 The drug does this while enhancing the way Glutamate functions.

 Alcohol has the opposite effect.
-It increases GABA to an out-of-control level while inhibiting what Glutamate is supposed to do in the brain.
+It increases GABA to an out-of-control level while inhibiting what glutamate is supposed to do in the brain.
 The result is extreme effects on a person’s mood.

 Mixing Modafinil and Alcohol